zephyros-dev/blog/src/content/posts/gbww-10-years-plan.md

 [^3.17]: **Dostoevsky**: The Brothers Karamazov

     - Translations comparison from [Welovetranslations](https://welovetranslations.com/2022/01/10/whats-the-best-translation-of-the-brothers-karamazov/)
-      > If you are familiar with the novel already, or you’re up for a challenge, try Pevear and Volokhonsky for a more authentically Russian reading experience.
+      > If you are familiar with the novel already, or you’re up for a challenge, try Pevear and Volokhonsky for a more authentically Russian reading experience.\
       > If the idea of reading an old-fashioned or jarringly Russian text is intimidating, try Avsey, a looser translation written in idiomatic modern English, or the newest translation by Katz.

+[^3.20]: **Lévi-Strauss**: Structural Anthropology

+    - In the GBWW, only a partial part of the full work was selected to be put into the volume.
+According to [an advertisement brochure for the 2nd edition](https://web.archive.org/web/20230531062640/http://resourcecentre.daiict.ac.in/cas/bibliographies/greatbooks/great_books_09.pdf), this part was *Chapters I-VI, IX-XII, XV, XVII*

+[^4.20]: **Frazer**: The Golden Bough

+    - In the GBWW series, only a partial part of the full work was selected to be put into the volume.
+According to [an advertisement brochure for the 2nd edition](https://web.archive.org/web/20230531062640/http://resourcecentre.daiict.ac.in/cas/bibliographies/greatbooks/great_books_09.pdf), this part was *Chapters I-IV, LXVI-LXIX*
+    - The original work itself has many editions according to [Wikipedia](https://en.wikipedia.org/wiki/The_Golden_Bough), however given the Chapters numbering, I found that it matches the 1922 edition so I went with it.
+      - The latest edition from reputable publish with Ebook format is from [Oxford](https://www.amazon.com/Golden-Bough-Religion-Oxford-Classics-ebook/dp/B005OQH0ZI), but since its version numbering was not matching the selections above, I decided to use the version that was used in the original GBWW series
+    - If you want nicer formatting and an introduction, there's the [Penguin version](https://www.amazon.com/Golden-Bough-Religion-Penguin-Classics-ebook/dp/B003FXCSTK).
+The text and footnotes are the same however

 [^5.20]: **Waddington**: The Nature of Life

+    - Also available in the [Compilation Works from Routledge](https://www.amazon.com/Selected-Works-Waddington-Routledge-Revivals-ebook/dp/B097HYQ8FY)
+      - It is expensive however, so not for the general consumer.
+I believe those with institutional access can borrow it, and it is also available if you know where to look...

 [^6.2]: **Homer**: The Odyssey